gvsa123/GeoMapper/README.md

 # geomapper

-The project is an exercise in locating and mapping failed login attempts on servers using a flask framework.
-It takes in ip addresses and converts them into location addresses that can be mapped and rendered in html.
+The project is an exercise in creating a data pipeline, basic web development and data processing using python.
+It queries a MariaDB server for failed wordpress login attempts, converts the logged ip addresses into geolocations, and outputs an html map using a flask and jinja2 framework.

-You need to supply it with a config.ini with the following:
+You need to supply it with a proper config.ini to be able to connect to your database:

 ## query_database config.ini